 The FTC has released is Privacy and Data Security Update (2017).
 The report provides a comprehensive overview of the agency’s enforcement, policy initiatives, and consumer outreach and business guidance in the areas of privacy and data security.
 The FTC is the country’s primary privacy and data security enforcer.

 The FTC uses a variety of tools to protect consumers’ privacy and personal information including the initiation of aggressive enforcement actions to stop law violations.
-It also requires companies to take affirmative steps to remediate unlawful behavior.
+According to FTC defense lawyer and civil investigation demand (CID) attorney Richard B. Newman, it also requires companies to take affirmative steps to remediate unlawful behavior.

 Among the FTC’s privacy and security actions announced in 2017 include settlements with computer manufacturer Lenovo and Vizio, one of the world’s largest makers of smart TVs.
 In addition, the FTC in 2017 brought its first actions enforcing the EU-U.S. Privacy Shield framework.

 The FTC also issues reports, conducts research and holds events bringing together stakeholders to discuss emerging issues in consumer privacy and security.